bjdineshkumar/Job-Tracker-App/README.md

-# Job-Tracker-App

 # Job Tracker Application

 ## Overview
 The **Job Tracker Application** is a full-stack web application designed to streamline the job application process for users.
 It provides features to log, track, and manage job applications, while integrating with Gmail to automatically extract relevant details.
-Built with React, Spring Boot, and MongoDB, this application offers a scalable and user-friendly solution for job seekers.
+Additionally, the application incorporates a Flask-based machine learning model to analyze email content from Gmail and extract key points such as job positions and application details.
+Built with React, Spring Boot, MongoDB, Flask, and Material-UI, this application offers a scalable and user-friendly solution for job seekers.

 ---

 ## Features

 ### 1. **Job Application Management**
 - Log details for each job application, including:
   - Company name